Nuclear Power Image Gallery

 When the same mysterious force energizes a loved one's touch, a stroke of lightning and a George Foreman Grill, a curious duality ensues: We take electricity for granted one second and gawk at its power the next.
 More than two and a half centuries have passed since Benjamin Franklin and others proved lightning was a form of electricity, but it's still hard not to flinch when a particularly violent flash lights up the horizon.
 On the other hand, no one ever waxes poetic over a cell phone charger.

 Electricity powers our world and our bodies.
 Harnessing its energy is both the domain of imagined sorcery and humdrum, everyday life -- from Emperor Palpatine toasting Luke Skywalker, to the simple act of ejecting the "Star Wars" disc from your PC.
-Despite our familiarity with its effects, many people fail to understand exactly what electricity is.
-When put to the question, even acclaimed inventor Thomas Edison merely defined it as "a mode of motion" and a "system of vibrations."
+Despite our familiarity with its effects, many people fail to understand exactly what electricity is -- a ubiquitous form of energy resulting from the motion of charged particles, like electrons.
+When put to the question, even acclaimed inventor Thomas Edison merely defined it as "a mode of motion" and "a system of vibrations."

 In this article, we'll try to provide a less slippery answer.
 We'll illuminate just what electricity is, where it comes from and how humans bend it to their will.